 Not in the workplace.
 It's important to understand there is no such thing as "no consequence" for an action.
 You cannot NOT have a consequence.
 For instance, if a supervisor thanks a worker for making a safety suggestion, the supervisor's recognition is a consequence (positive).
 If the supervisor ignores the worker who made the safety suggestion, the "act" of ignoring is also a consequence (negative).

 If employee safety performance meets or exceeds the standards set by the employer, you know consequences are effective.
-When employees meet or exceed performance standards, some sort of recognition should follow.
-On the other hand, if the employee makes an informed choice not to comply with the company's safety rules, some sort of appropriate corrective action should follow.
+When employees meet or exceed performance standards, some sort of positive recognition should follow.
+On the other hand, if employees make informed choices not to comply with the company's safety performance standards, some sort of appropriate corrective action should follow.

 Important criteria to remember about positive reinforcement include:

 Once again, the outcome is dependent on the behaviors that the employer actually wants.
 Hopefully, the employer values safety, but that's not always the case.
 Here are some examples that show how negative recognition can increase both safe and unsafe performance: